Plutaaya/hello-world/README.md

 # hello-world
 My first repository

+Hello Human!
-Iam interested in WEB, IOS and ANDROID developing
+It is Philip here; interested in WEB, IOS and ANDROID developing.